Santa Ana, El Salvador: Postwar 20th century and Civil Santa Ana in 1916

 In the so-called "golden age of coffee" in El Salvador, Santa Ana was the most prosperous city in the country, because many of the businessmen who lived in that town owned important coffee processing plants that prepared the coffee for sale.
 La Hacienda El Molino, owned by the Colombian Rafael Alvarez, was the main plantation and coffee processing plant because of its fame and its technological modernism at the time.

 During the civil war in El Salvador (1980–1992), the municipality of Santa Ana was also affected by armed conflict, which led to the emigration of many residents of the city.

-After the war, Santa Ana and all of El Salvador began to address the problem of rising crime rates, mostly due to the existence of "maras" or gangs, mainly generated by the deportation of illegal immigrants from the United States.
-This scourge has been fought with government programs and ordinances issued by the council municipal.
+After the war, Santa Ana and all of El Salvador began to address the problem of rising crime rates, mostly due to the existence of "maras" or gangs, mainly generated by the deportation of undocumented Salvadoran immigrants from the United States.
+In response to rising gang activity, the council municipal responded with government programs and ordinances.

 Since the civil war, the municipality has received allowances sent by Salvadorians living abroad to their friends and family.
 This money has become the largest source of revenue for Santa Ana and El Salvador.

 In 1999 the Urban Development Master Plan (PLAMADUR) was launched by the municipal administration of Moses Macall Monterrosa.
 The PLAMADUR spurred the growth, expansion and management of ciudad.

 Also in 2004, the Salvadorian government introduced the National Land Management Plan and Territorial Development (PNODT) that promotes the development, integration and competitiveness of Salvadoran municipalities.
 For the purposes of planning and development of municipalities, these have been grouped into regions, subregions and microregions.
 The municipality of Santa Ana was incorporated into the region, "West Central subregion, Santa Ana - Resume" and "microregion of Santa Ana".